-This annual in-person event is the best educational opportunity in the world for piercers and it happens every summer in Las Vegas.
+The APP’s annual in-person event is the best educational opportunity in the world for body piercers and it happens every summer in Las Vegas.
 It’s open to anyone in the industry and every piercer should strive to attend.
-The association also has online course events each year.
+The association also has online educational events each year.

 - Ask if the piercing service you’re interested in is available from the piercer or studio.

-Not every piercer provides every piercing service.
+Not every piercer provides all piercing services.
 This is normal and an accepted part of our profession.

 - Ask your future piercer if their portfolio features healed images of the piercings you’re interested in.

-Piercers like to have pictures of their work to showcase their experience, but pictures of fresh piercings aren’t an indicator of successful healing.
+Piercers tend to have pictures of their work to showcase their experience, but pictures of fresh piercings aren’t an indicator of successful healing.

 What is your piercers’ schedule and availability?